Joint source-channel coding with feedback: Introduction

 \section{Introduction}

-A famous result of Shannon \cite{shannon1956zeroerror} states that feedback cannot increase the capacity of memoryless channels.
+A famous result due to Shannon \cite{shannon1956zeroerror} states that feedback cannot increase the capacity of memoryless channels.
 Burnashev \cite{burnashev1976data} showed that feedback improves the error exponent in a variable-length setting.
 Polyanskiy et al. \cite{polyanskiy2011feedback} showed that allowing variable-length coding and non-vanishing error-probability $\epsilon$ boosts the $\epsilon$-capacity of the discrete memoryless channel (DMC) by a factor of $1 - \epsilon$.
-Furthermore, as shown in \cite{polyanskiy2011feedback}, if both feedback and variable-length coding are allowed, the asymptotic limit $\frac C {1 - \epsilon}$ is approached at a fast speed $\bigo{ \frac{\log \ell}{ \ell}}$ as the average allowable delay $\ell$ increases:\footnote{Unless explicitly noted, all $\log$ and $\exp$ in this paper are to arbitrary matching base, which also defines units of entropy and mutual information.}
+Furthermore, as shown in \cite{polyanskiy2011feedback}, if both feedback and variable-length coding are allowed, then the asymptotic limit $\frac C {1 - \epsilon}$ is approached at a fast speed $\bigo{ \frac{\log \ell}{ \ell}}$ as the average allowable delay $\ell$ increases:\footnote{Unless explicitly noted, all $\log$ and $\exp$ in this paper are to arbitrary matching base, which also defines units of entropy, information density and mutual information.}

-where $M^\star(\ell, \epsilon)$ is the maximum number of messages that can be distinguished with error probability $\epsilon$ at the average delay $\ell$, and $C$ is the channel capacity.
-This is in contrast to channel coding at fixed blocklength $n$ where in most cases only a $\bigo{\frac 1 {\sqrt n}}$ convergence rate is attainable, even when feedback is available, see \cite{polyanskiy2011feedback,fong2014asymptotic}.
+where $M^\star(\ell, \epsilon)$ is the maximum number of messages that can be distinguished with average error probability $\epsilon$ at average delay $\ell$, and $C$ is the channel capacity.
+This is in contrast to channel coding at fixed blocklength $n$ where, in most cases, the optimum speed of convergence of the maximal rate to capacity is $\bigo{\frac 1 {\sqrt n}}$, even when feedback is available, see \cite{polyanskiy2011feedback,fong2015AWGNfeedback}.
 Thus, variable-length coding with feedback (VLF) not only boosts the $\epsilon$-capacity of the channel, but also markedly accelerates the speed of approach to it.
-Moreover, zero-error communication is possible at an average rate arbitrarily close to capacity via VLFT codes, a class of codes that employs a special termination symbol to signal the end of transmission, which always recognized error-free by the receiver \cite{polyanskiy2011feedback}.
+Moreover, zero-error communication is possible at an average rate arbitrarily close to capacity via variable-length coding with feedback and termination (VLFT) codes, a class of codes that employs a special termination symbol to signal the end of transmission, which is always recognized error-free by the receiver \cite{polyanskiy2011feedback}.
 As discussed in \cite{polyanskiy2011feedback}, the availability of zero-error termination symbols models that common situation in which timing information is managed by a higher layer whose reliability is much higher than that of the payload.